Mark Hurd: Oracle Corporation (2010–2019)

 On September 6, 2010, Hurd was named president of Oracle Corporation alongside Safra A. Catz, succeeding former president Charles Phillips.
 Hurd was also appointed a member of the Oracle Corporation board of directors.
 Hurd and Catz were appointed by then-CEO Larry Ellison.
 HP then sued Hurd, claiming he would violate agreements to protect HP's secrets by assuming that high-level role at Oracle; the lawsuit was settled two weeks later, with Hurd giving up about half the compensation owed him by HP.

-Hurd revamped the company's salesforce in 2013, a process that had initially started two years prior.
-Hurd changed the compensation for Oracle's sales representatives in order to sell more hardware, hired additional sales representatives, and reduced the number of accounts covered by each salesperson.
-In April 2013, he reported that the sales force had increased by 4,000.
-His plans to revamp initially faced flak from veteran sales representatives, some of whom left Oracle to work for competitors.
+Hurd revamped the company's sales department in 2013, a process that had initially started two years prior.
+Hurd changed the compensation for Oracle's salespeople in order to sell more hardware, hired additional salespeople, and reduced the number of accounts covered by each salesman.
+In April 2013, he reported that the number of salespeople had increased by 4,000.
+His plans to revamp initially faced flak from veteran salespeople, some of whom left Oracle to work for competitors.

-In 2013, Hurd launched the “Class Of” program to hire thousands of college graduates and groom those graduates to become sales representatives, helping to sell Oracle's cloud.
+In 2013, Hurd launched the “Class Of” program to hire thousands of college graduates and groom those graduates to become salespeople, helping to sell Oracle's cloud.
 His idea was inspired by a dinner he had with his daughter and her friends who recently graduated from college.
 As a result of the program's success and plans for expansion, the company built a new campus in Austin, Texas, to house employees that were part of Hurd's "Class Of" program.
 Hurd reported in 2015 that Oracle recruits 1,300 students each year.

 On September 18, 2014, Ellison announced he was stepping down as CEO of Oracle, with Hurd and Catz becoming co-CEOs.
-Hurd was given control of sales, service and marketing departments, while Catz was to oversee operations, legal and finance departments.
+Hurd was given control of sales, service, and marketing departments, while Catz was to oversee operations, legal, and finance departments.

 Under Hurd, Oracle accelerated its focus on cloud technology and modernized its legacy software to compete with smaller cloud-based firms.
 In 2016, Hurd said that Oracle's cloud business had grown 82% between 2015 and 2016 as well as invested $5.1 billion into research and development in improving its cloud services.

 Oracle acquired several cloud-based companies in 2016 under Hurd, including SaaS enterprise resource planning company NetSuite, Textura cloud services for the engineering and construction vertical, cloud-based warehouse management application company LogFire, and Opower, a provider of cloud services to the utilities industry.